 What data does Intune collect for Mobile Threat Defense?

-Intune collects app inventory information from both personal and corporate-owned devices and makes it available for Mobile Thread Defense (MTD) providers to fetch, such as Lookout for Work.
-You can collect an app inventory from the users of iOS 11+ devices.
+If enabled, Intune collects app inventory information from both personal and corporate-owned devices and makes it available for Mobile Threat Defense (MTD) providers to fetch, such as Lookout for Work.
+You can collect an app inventory from the users of iOS devices.

-Inventories from both corporate-owned iOS 11+ and personally owned devices are sent to your MTD service provider.
+If you enable App Sync for iOS devices, inventories from both corporate and personally owned iOS devices are sent to your MTD service provider.
 Data in the app inventory includes: